suiboli314/Medication_Moniter_review/README.md

 ## Reference Link

 This project was built as part of CS5610 Web Development course.
-For more information about the course see the linked below. https://johnguerra.co/classes/webDevelopment_fall_2022/
+For more information about the course see the following link. https://johnguerra.co/classes/webDevelopment_fall_2022/